luc-ass/homebridge-evohome/README.md

 # Installation

+**Installation via homebridge-config-ui-x:**
+1. Install homebridge and homebridge-config-ui-x.
+2. Go to the "Plugins" tab and search for `homebridge-evohome`
+3. Install the plugin and fill out the setup form

-Insatllation via NPM:
+**Insatllation via NPM:**
 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using `npm install -g homebridge-evohome`
+2. Install this plugin using `npm install -g homebridge-evohome@latest`
 3. Update your configuration file.
 See sample-config below for a sample.

 # Configuration